Table of Contents

 What’s the Best Way to Connect Solar Panels: Series or Parallel?

 The decision to wire your solar panels in either series or parallel depends on the specifics of your solar power system.
 Many factors will affect your choices, such as the layout and orientation of your array, shading and other challenges, and the distance from your portable power station or balance of system.
-In some cases, it makes sense to combine both types of connection to utilize the benefits of both.
+In some cases, it makes sense to combine both types of connection to utilise the benefits of both.

 In a series circuit, the voltage of each panel is combined while the current remains the same.
 For example, if two 12V panels rated for 100 watts are wired in series, their combined output is 100 watts at 24 volts.
 These panels feed their combined power into a portable power station like the DELTA Pro.